 Several AoI variants have been proposed to balance timeliness and accuracy.
-The effective age~\cite{kam2018towards} penalizes the cumulative error incurred in the absence of updates.
-Similar in spirit, the age of incorrect information (AoII)~\cite{maatouk2020age} and the cost of memory error~\cite{salimnejad2023state} quantify the duration for which the system remains in erroneous states.
-Subsequent work analyzes these metrics in systems with random channel delays~\cite{chen2024minimizing}, multiple access~\cite{munari2024monitoring}, and continuous-time Markov sources~\cite{cosandal2024modeling, cosandal2025multi}, among others.
-There are also variants such as version age designed to prevent unnecessary growth in age for specific tasks, including~\cite{bastopcu2020information, yates2021Vage, buyukates2022version, delfani2024version, salimnejad2025age, champati2022detecting}.
-The intuition is that the age need not grow when the source remains unchanged.
+Effective age~\cite{kam2018towards} penalizes the cumulative error incurred in the absence of updates.
+Similar in spirit, age of incorrect information (AoII)~\cite{maatouk2020age} and cost of memory error~\cite{salimnejad2023state} measure the duration for which the system remains in erroneous states.
+Subsequent work has analyzed these metrics in systems with random channel delays~\cite{chen2024minimizing}, multiple access~\cite{munari2024monitoring}, and continuous-time Markov sources~\cite{cosandal2024modeling, cosandal2025multi}, among others.
+Other variants, such as version age, have been designed to prevent unnecessary age growth in specific tasks~\cite{bastopcu2020information, yates2021Vage, buyukates2022version, delfani2024version, salimnejad2025age, champati2022detecting}.
+The intuition is that age need not increase when the source remains unchanged.

 The aforementioned metrics, however, treat all source states equally and do not account for their \emph{contextual relevance} or goal-oriented usefulness.
-Information that is both fresh and accurate can still be uninformative if it does not meaningfully contribute to the goal.
+Information that is both fresh and accurate can still be uninformative if it does not meaningfully contribute to the system's goal.
 Early efforts to address this limitation include the context-aware age metric~\cite{stamatakis2019control}, which models the information source as a Markov chain with normal and alarm states.
 This metric penalizes the staleness of information about urgent states more heavily, highlighting that delayed updates may have unequal consequences depending on the context.
-Another relevant metric is the cost of actuation error (CAE)~\cite{pappas2021goal}, which captures the fact that the cost of estimation error depends not only on the physical discrepancy but also on the potential control risks to system performance.
-Follow-up studies in~\cite{salimnejad2024real, salimnejad2023state, zakeri2025semantic} analyzed CAE for monitoring Markov sources.
-The work in~\cite{luo2024goal, luo2025semantic} extended these results to resource-constrained multi-source systems, a setting particularly relevant for multimodal systems.
+Another relevant metric is the cost of actuation error (CAE)~\cite{pappas2021goal}, which captures the fact that the cost of estimation error depends not only on the physical discrepancy but also on the control cost induced by acting on the erroneous estimate.
+Follow-up studies~\cite{salimnejad2024real, salimnejad2023state, zakeri2025semantic} analyzed CAE for monitoring Markov sources.
+The work in~\cite{luo2024goal} and~\cite{luo2025semantic} extended these results to resource-constrained multi-source systems, a setting particularly relevant for multimodal systems.